kishor951/Agents-Hub/docs/README.md

 **Fuse AI agents, mint NFTs, unleash combined capabilities on Cardano.**

-A hackathon MVP demonstrating deterministic agent fusion with on-chain NFT minting on Cardano testnet.
+A production-grade hackathon MVP using **Aiken smart contracts** and **Mesh SDK** for deterministic agent fusion with on-chain NFT minting on Cardano testnet.

 ---